karma12gaming/karma12gaming/README.md

 # Hi
 I'm Karma.
 Just a tinkerer.
-Not a programmer / dev.
+Not really a programmer / dev.
 She / Her

 # Loves 💙
 - Coding